insidae/website/content/29-07-2020/index.md

 <!--- NOTE: I'm still fortunate enough to work remotely, but people are no longer being sensible re: Covid-19 --->

-Have anyone ever spontaneously decided to write a novel?
+Does anyone ever spontaneously decide to write a novel?

 I doubt anyone would suggest 'spontaneity' as a key factor in any task that usually requires several years to complete.
 But here we are.
 I spontaneously decided to start writing a novel last year.

-Even acknowledging it on here still seems faintly ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (you know, in the way only a scary milestone can do).
+Even acknowledging it here still seems ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (in the way only a scary milestone can do).

 When it first occurred to me to try writing a novel (in a kebab shop, at precisely 22:05 on the 2nd of October, 2019) I realised there were several ideas I'd been thinking about already.
 The catalyst was actually an old saying I must have heard repeated a million times;